-To this end, students at Calvin College may prepare to be engineers by following a four-year program leading to a Bachelor of Science in Engineering (B.S.E.) degree with concentrations in civil, electrical, or mechanical engineering.
-This curriculum is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology.
-(Students may complete three years at Calvin before transferring to another school to complete an engineering degree.
-This second option is recommended for students wishing to pursue areas not offered at Calvin.
-Students interested in Aerospace Engineering can pursue this area in graduate school following the completion of the B.S.E. with a mechanical concentration.)
-The B.S.E. degree is intended to prepare graduates for entry-level employment as engineers and for graduate study.
+To this end, students at Calvin College may prepare to be engineers by following a program leading to a Bachelor of Science in Engineering (B.S.E.) degree with concentrations in civil, electrical, or mechanical engineering.
+This curriculum is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (ABET).
+The B.S.E. degree is intended to prepare graduates for entry-level employment as engineers and and for graduate study.
 Students interested in engineering should consult the department chair, Mr. Lambert Van Poolen.

-Students in both tracks follow a common program for the first two years, at the end of which they apply for admission to the Department of Engineering.
-This common program requires twelve and one-half technical and basic science courses and seven and one-half (B.S.E.) or seven and one-quarter (three-year program) from the liberal arts core.
+Students follow a common program for the first two years, at the end of which they apply for admission to the Department of Engineering.
+This common program requires twelve and one-half technical and basic science courses and seven and one-half courses from the liberal arts core.
 The common model program is as follows: